Skip to content

 Echo Command in Linux

 The echo command is one of the simplest commands that is used in the shell.
-This command is equivalent to what we have in other programming languages.
+This command is equivalent to print in other programming languages.

 The echo command prints the given input string on the screen.